Joanne0330/CV/README.md

 Why software development? <br>
 I enjoy solving challenging problems and building creative things which people will benefit from using!<br><br>
 Why me? <br>
 I crave learning and extending my knowledge.
 I'm friendly and humble.
 I have a strong sense of responsibility towards my job and the people around me.
-I will always strive for the highest level of performances possible.
+I will always strive for the highest level of performance possible.
 </em>
 </div>
 <br>

 ## About Me

-If you read through my CV you'll see that I come from a background of classical music.
-Unusual?
-Perhaps.
-To me, this form of fine art is irresistible, but what I love the most from it is actually practicing.
-I LOVE making progress, learning something new, and building up my ability to perform any piece of music from scratch and bring it to the highest level I can achieve.
-I love planning and finding ways to improve methodically to achieve the ultimate goal step by step.
-Repetition is necessary but it must be done intellectually so that no time and energy is wasted...

-And then coding came along...

-A few friends suggested that I should checkout coding.
-I looked into it and the rest is history.
-I am excited by it for the same reasons as I love practicing and now all I want to do is to become a great developer.
-I got myself in Makers Academy coding bootcamp just 3 weeks after I started coding, and now I'm building full-stack softwares after 4 months of training.
-The more I build the more I want to learn.
-I cannot wait to continue building creative apps that are cool, easy to use and life changing for their users.
+I am a energetic software developer who is creative, driven and passionate about what I do.
+Coming from a background of classical music, I know how to transform a desire from wanting to be good at something, wanting to create something amazing to acutually achieving these goals.
+I've experienced the discipline, the methodical planning, and the motivation that is needed for endless learning process such as music.
+Now, as a coder, I am transfering those skills and experience from music to software building, creating apps in hopes to transform the lives around us.
 <br>

-## Training in Software Development
-### Makers Academy, London (May - August 2020)

-- **Languages:** Ruby, JavaScript, Python, SQL, HTML, CSS
-- **Framework, libraries, databases:** React, Rails, Flask, PostgresSQL, MongoDB
-- **TDD Testing with:** Rspec, Jasmine, Jest, Unittest, Capybara
-- **Other experience in:** Agile group projects, pair programming, TravisCI, Heroku

 ## Notable Projects